camunda-community-hub/camunda-platform-7-camel/README.md

 ## Send data to a Camel endpoint

-Create a ServiceTask with the following expression `${camel.sendTo(execution, <camel endpoint URI>, <process variable for body of message>)}`.
+Create a ServiceTask with the following expression `${camel.sendTo(execution, <camel endpoint URI>, <process variable name for the body of message>)}`.
 The property `CamundaBpmProcessInstanceId` will be available to the downstream processesors in the route.
+Please, note that if your pass processVariables` as parameter then all process variables will be passed as a map in the body of the Camel message.
+Example: `${camel.sendTo(execution, <camel endpoint URI>, processVariables)}` (without the quotes)

 TODO: copy all the other process variables as message properties.